na0da2021/seq_multiplier/README.md

 # Sequential Multiplier Module

+## Table of Contents
+- Overview
+- Top-Module Interface
+- Internal Signals
+- Submodules
+- Installation
+- Simulation
+- Contributing
+- Notes

 ## Overview
-This module performs sequential multiplication of two 8-bit inputs, `dataa` and `datab`.
+This verilog implementaion describes a sequential multiplication of two 8-bit inputs, `dataa` and `datab`.
 The multiplication process is controlled by a start signal and is synchronous with the provided clock signal.
 The result is a 16-bit product, and the module also outputs a 7-segment display control.

-## Module Interface
+## Top-Module Interface `seq_mult`

 ```verilog
 module seq_mult(